chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

    ```

+8. ## debounce:
-7. **debounce**: Delays emissions from the upstream flow until a specified period of time has passed without any new emissions.
+   Delays emissions from the upstream flow until a specified period of time has passed without any new emissions.
 This is useful for scenarios like filtering out rapid, successive updates.

     ```kotlin
     import kotlinx.coroutines.delay